 As far as possible, the management of departments is the responsibility of the departmental Chief Executive Officer.
-Chief Executive Officers are responsible for managing the day to day operations of departments, ensuring the efficient and effective delivery of departmental services and providing effective advice to the Minister on policy matters requiring Ministerial attention."
+Chief Executive Officers are responsible for managing the day to day operations of departments, ensuring the efficient and effective delivery of departmental services and providing effective advice to the Minister on policy matters requiring Ministerial attention.

-Under the Public Service Act 2008 (PSA) the responsibilities of chief executives include:
+Under the PS Act, the responsibilities of chief executives include:

-- Establishing and implementing goals and objectives in accordance with government policies and priorities - Managing the department in a way that promotes the effective, efficient and appropriate management of public resources - Adopting management practices that are responsive to Government policies and priorities - Promoting continual evaluation and improvement of the appropriateness, effectiveness and efficiency of departmental management
+- establishing and implementing goals and objectives in accordance with government policies and priorities - managing the department in a way that promotes the effective, efficient and appropriate management of public resources - · adopting management practices that are responsive to government policies and priorities - promoting continual evaluation and improvement of the appropriateness, effectiveness and efficiency of departmental management.

-The PSA also recognises that public service employment involves a public trust.
-On this basis the PSA identifies a number aspects that a public service employee's work performance and personal conduct must be directed towards, including:
+The PS Act also recognises that public service employment involves a public trust.
+On this basis, the PS Act identifies a number of aspects that a public service employee's work performance and personal conduct must be directed towards, including:

-- achieving excellence in service delivery - ensuring the effective, efficient and appropriate use of public resources - giving effect to Government policies and priorities - providing sound and impartial advice to the Government - carrying out duties impartially and with integrity - acting honestly, fairly and in the public interest - observing the ethics principles and complying with an approved code of conduct under the Public Sector Ethics Act 1994
+- achieving excellence in service delivery - ensuring the effective, efficient and appropriate use of public resources - giving effect to government policies and priorities - providing sound and impartial advice to the government - · carrying out duties impartially and with integrity - acting honestly, fairly and in the public interest - observing the ethics principles and complying with an approved code of conduct under the PSE Act.

-The Public Sector Ethics Act identifies and defines the following ethical principles to be adopted in managing agencies:
+The PSE Act identifies and defines the following ethical principles to be adopted in managing agencies:

 - integrity and impartiality

 - promoting the public good

 - commitment to the system of government

-- accountability and transparency
+- accountability and transparency.

-The Financial and Performance Management Standard 2009 also identifies that governance arrangements for departments and statutory bodies should incorporate these ethics principles.
+The FPMS also identifies that governance arrangements for departments and statutory bodies should incorporate these ethics principles.

-Responsibilities for statutory bodies and their employees, including accountability to relevant Ministers, is normally established through the statutory body's enabling legislation.
+Responsibilities for statutory bodies and their employees, including accountability to relevant ministers, is normally established through the statutory body's enabling legislation.

-Queensland financial accountability framework
+3. Queensland financial accountability framework